 The introduction of “TL;DR” into our daily lives is proof of the need to make the content as digestible as it is compelling.
 When writing recruiting content to share with your candidates, make sure it is structured for easy reading in terms of your paragraph divisions and sentence structures.

 Experimenting with bold italics and underlines can be good ways to show emphasis where needed!

 Another way to write skimmable copy is to include hooks throughout your text.
 Applying some of the learnings of ‘jab jab jab right hook’, make sure you include impactful sentences throughout any copy in order to capture or maintain your candidate’s fullest attention.

 5. Always start with the user

-You may read some advice for how to SEO optimise your job postings with keywords that will help its ranking.
+You may read some advice on how to SEO optimize your job postings with keywords that will help their ranking.
 The reality is that your conversion rate will ultimately be driven by how much your job description resonates with your potential audience.

 Always start with that end user in mind and write compelling copy that appeals to their interests.
 Think beyond material as to ‘why’ someone might love working at your company, then build natural language around that.